 - ENG 101 or SPH 101

-Students must obtain a grade of “B” or better in each honors course taken to satisfy the Honors Program requirements.
+Students must obtain a grade of "B" or higher in each honors course taken to satisfy the Honors Program requirements.

 Admission to the Commonwealth Honors Program

-To be admitted to Quinsigamond Community College’s Commonwealth Honors Program, a student must meet at least one of the following criteria:
+To be admitted to QCC’s Commonwealth Honors Program, a student must meet at least one of the following criteria:

-Current QCC Students: 3.5 cumulative GPA (progress or final grades) with at least 12 college level credits.
+- Current QCC students: 3.50 cumulative GPA (progress or final grades) with at least 12 college level credits.

-New QCC Students: CPT Placement Test - a placement of 8 on the writing exam, placement into ENG 101, and a recommended placement of MAT 099.
+- New QCC students: Accuplacer Placement Test (a placement of eight on the writing exam, placement into ENG 101, and a recommended placement of MAT 099).

-A student who does not meet one of the above automatic admissions criteria may apply to the Honors Coordinator, providing other evidence of academic success including recommendations from high school or college faculty.
+A student who does not meet one of the above automatic admissions criteria may apply to the Honors Program Coordinator, providing other evidence of academic success, including recommendations from high school or college faculty.

-To remain in good standing, and for QCC’s Honors Program to be recognized as a Commonwealth Honors Program, all students, once accepted into the Honors Program, must maintain a cumulative Grade Point Average of no less than 3.3.
+To remain in good standing, and for QCC’s Honors Program to be recognized as a Commonwealth Honors Program, all students, once accepted into the Honors Program, must maintain a cumulative GPA of no less than 3.30.

-The Honors Program at Quinsigamond Community College is recognized as a Commonwealth Honors Program by the Massachusetts Department of Higher Education.
+The QCC Honors Program is recognized as a Commonwealth Honors Program by the Massachusetts Department of Higher Education.

 All potential Honors Program students must meet with the Honors Program Coordinator.
-For further details, contact Professor Susan McPherson at 508.854.2759 or e-mail smcpherson [at] qcc.mass.edu.
+For further details, contact Professor Susan McPherson at 508.854.2759 or at smcpherson [at] qcc.mass.edu.